Kotlin/KEEP/proposals/local-delegated-properties.md

 }
 ```

-- Should property metadata be changed on function inlining?
+- Should property metadata be changed upon function inlining?
 ```
 inline fun test() {
     val prop: Int by Delegate() //Is metadata for prop variable same or not after inlining into 'main' function?